Catering Trailers must have 12 Monthly Gas Safety Inspections, leading to Certification if the Vehicle passes all safety testing.

 For those that don’t know, and that includes almost all of us, the gas equipment and installation in commercial kitchens comes under a piece of legislation called The Gas Safety (Installation and Use) Regulations (GSIUR) for short.

-These regulations have been in existence since 1998, but seem to have been missed when it comes to installations at outdoor events.
+These Gas Safety regulations have been in existence since 1998, but seem to have been missed when it comes to installations at outdoor events.

-We have been aware of this for a long time with trailers and as you will have noticed pretty much all event organisers and employers now demand a Gas Safe certificate before they will let you trade, so this came as no surprise.
+We have been aware of this for a long time with catering trailers and as you will have noticed, pretty much all event organisers and employers now demand a Gas Safe certificate before they will let you trade, so this came as no surprise.

-But the grey area has always been caterers that use any of the other types of structures that we see around today at events and festivals in particular.
+The grey area has always been the caterers that use any of other types of structures, that we see around today at events and festivals in particular.

-This has come to light this season as many organisers are asking for gas certificates for all types of installations and gas engineers have not got any guidance documents to tell them what to check and how to check it, by mid season we were even getting calls from fire officers and environmental health officers asking what the rules were.
+This has come to light this season, as many organisers are asking for gas certificates for all types of installations and gas engineers have not got any guidance documents to tell them what to check and how to check it.
+By mid season, we were even getting calls from fire officers and environmental health officers asking what the Gas Safety rules were.

-If like me by now you are feeling confused don’t feel bad, I thought that it was CORGI that looked after all this kind of stuff, and it was, that is until they changed last year to GAS Safe and now no longer set standards but simply maintain the register for GAS Safe engineers.
+If like me, by now you are feeling confused.
+However, don’t feel bad!
+I thought that it was CORGI that looked after all this kind of stuff, and it was, that is until they changed last year to GAS Safe and now, no longer set standards, but simply maintain the register for GAS Safe engineers.